Head games: Ben Simmons’ future uncertain after playoff flop | Times Leader

 Click here to subscribe today or Login.

 Joel Embiid threw up his hands in disbelief.
-With a chance to tie Game 7 against Atlanta late in the fourth quarter, and fed the ball to Matisse Thybulle.
+With a chance to tie Game 7 against Atlanta late in the fourth quarter, Simmons surrendered the chance to play postseason hero and fed the ball to Matisse Thybulle.

 “I just assumed Gallo was coming over my back,” Simmons said.

-Simmons thought Gallinari would try to foul him — much as the Hawks did throughout the seven-game series victory to — and going to the line in the clutch was a risk the All-Star guard was not willing to take.
+Simmons thought Gallinari would try to foul him — much as the Hawks did throughout the seven-game series victory to reach the Eastern Conference finals — and going to the line in the clutch was a risk the All-Star guard was not willing to take.

-His free-throw shooting was the that ultimately knocked out the top-seeded Sixers.
+His free-throw shooting was the poison in the postseason that ultimately knocked out the top-seeded Sixers.
 Simmons shot 25-for-73 (34%) from the line in the playoffs and missed 27 alone against the Hawks.

 Unacceptable numbers for any player, much less a former No. 1 draft pick with more than $140 million left on his contract.
 He can’t shoot 3s (5-for-34 career), his free throws failed him and now Simmons is afraid to dunk.
-Coach Doc Rivers went from Simmons’ most to openly wondering about the guard’s fate in Philly.
+Coach Doc Rivers went from Simmons’ most ardent supporter early in the playoffs to openly wondering about the guard’s fate in Philly.

 Simmons lost his shot, his confidence, and potentially his job in Philadelphia.